dojo/framework/docs/en/routing/introduction.md

 ];
 ```

-The parameters values are injected into to matching `Route`'s `renderer` property.
+The parameter values are injected into the matching `Route`'s `renderer` property.

 > src/App.tsx